dnmfarrell/jp/README.md

 Being shell native has some downsides too:
 1. Shell code's limited support for programming concepts like data structures, return values and so on make it difficult to create apps in.
-2. Bash 4.3 or higher is needed to run jp because it uses namerefs.
-3. jp is not as fast as [jq](https://stedolan.github.io/jq/)!
+2. jp is not as fast as [jq](https://stedolan.github.io/jq/)!
-4. Users have to be familiar with shell programming to get the most out of the program
+3. Users have to be familiar with shell programming to get the most out of the program

 All that's needed to solve these issues is a better shell programming language which is really fast, portable and used everywhere.